imagej/imagej.github.io/_pages/scripting/generic-dialog.md

 ## Introduction

-The {% include javadoc project='ImageJ 1.x' package='ij/gui' class='GenericDialog' %} class is part of [ImageJ 1.x](/software/imagej-1.x) and can be used to make simple graphical user interfaces for scripts and plugins.
+The {% include javadoc project='ImageJ1' package='ij/gui' class='GenericDialog' %} class is part of [ImageJ](/software/imagej) and can be used to make simple graphical user interfaces for scripts and plugins.
 It requires a bit more of work than with the [script parameters](/scripting/parameters) option but offers more possibilities.
 Fiji offers an additional {% include javadoc project='Fiji' package='fiji/util/gui' class='GenericDialogPlus' %} subclass which include additional GUI item like a file input with a browse button.
 Like the script parameters, plugins using the Generic Dialog (or one of its subclass) are macro recordable.